2012-2013 Undergraduate & Graduate Catalog

 Middle East Studies - Program Description

 For additional information about opportunities your college offers, please refer to the Brooks College of Interdisciplinary Studies section in this catalog.

-Study abroad programs in Turkey and Oman are offered during spring term.
+Study-abroad programs in Turkey and Jordan are offered during spring term.
 There is a partnership program with the Middle East Technical University in Ankara, Turkey, where students may study for a semester or a full year.
 Students may also study in Tunisia and Turkey through COUNCIL programs.
-For more information, consult the Padnos International Center (PIC) or the director of the Middle East studies program.
+For more information, consult the Barbara H. Padnos International Center (PIC) or the director of the Middle East Studies program.

 The following program is available: